fable-compiler/Fable/docs/interacting.md

         abstract format: pathObject: ParsedPath -> string

     [<Import("path")>]
-    let Global: Global = failwith "JS only"
+    let Globals: Globals = failwith "JS only"
 ```

-Note that this time the `Import` attribute is on the `Global` value, not the module.
+Note that this time the `Import` attribute is on the `Globals` value, not the module.

 A good starting point for foreign interfaces are [Typescript definition files](http://definitelytyped.org)
 and there's a script (still in development) to make the bulk work of translating